stagerightlabs/symfony-starter/README.md

 ## Instructions

 To create a new application clone this repo locally and then wipe the git history.
-You will need to do this from the project root:
+From the project root:

 ```
 rm -fr .git